adam-r-kowalski/atom/README.md

 ### HTML

-Wave is built to be a citizen of the web.
+Atom is built to be a citizen of the web.
 We want to ensure you can build services which can render html on the server side or client side.

 ```atom